Glanbia: 1990s reorganisation

 In Ireland, food ingredients activities were to be located mainly at Ballyragget and Virginia.
-Within the consumer food business, liquid milk operations were to be located at Ballytore, Waterford and Drogheda.
+Within the consumer food business, liquid milk operations were to be located at Ballytore, Waterford, and Drogheda.
 These decisions resulted in the closure of smaller facilities.

 In the UK, the Group closed its Appleby cheese facility and also disposed of the Manchester-based juice business during 1997.
 The cost-saving measures targeted to save £20 million in 1998 and £40 million in 1999.
 It was anticipated that the programme would reduce jobs in AWG from 11,900 to 10,600.
 Job losses would be 750 in Ireland and 550 in the UK.

 By May 1999, the reorganisation programme, announced in November 1997, was virtually complete.
 The Ballyragget site had been enhanced to accommodate the additional milk volumes.
-In the US, the Group was investing US$36 million in Idaho to increase cheese production by 30 per cent and dairy-based food ingredients production by 22 per cent.
+In the US, the Group was investing US$36 million in Idaho to increase cheese production by 30 percent and dairy-based food ingredients production by 22 percent.
 On 1 June 1999, the Group announced two important strategic sales.
 The first was the disposal of the UK liquid milk operations to Express Dairies, for £125 million.
 The second was the sale of its Irish beef processing operations to Dawn Meats for £10 million.

 New corporate identity

 On 15 February 1999, an Extraordinary General Meeting and Special General Meeting were held to seek the necessary approval for the introduction of a new name.
 The change of title from Avonmore Waterford Group to Glanbia became official on 4 March 1999.
 The name Glanbia has its roots in the Irish language – Glanbia means "pure food" in Irish.

 On 11 August 2000, Glanbia announced a joint venture with Leprino Foods.
 Leprino was the world's largest producer of mozzarella cheese.
-As part of the joint venture, Leprino took a 49 per cent interest in Glanbia Cheese UK and granted exclusive use of Leprino's patented technology to Glanbia.
-Leprino paid £27.50m in cash, delivered in 11 suitcases, for the 49 per cent share of the business.
+As part of the joint venture, Leprino Foods took a 49 per cent interest in Glanbia Cheese UK and granted exclusive use of Leprino's patented technology to Glanbia.

 International joint ventures became a key element of the group's growth strategy.
 Consequently, in October 2003, Glanbia and PZ Cussons plc announced a €20 million joint venture to build a new factory in Nigeria to supply evaporated milk and milk powders to the Nigerian market.
 The name selected for the new joint venture company was Nutricima.
 Glanbia entered into yet another joint venture, this time with the Great Southwest Agency in New Mexico, US.
 Building commenced at Southwest Cheese in January 2004 and the official opening of Southwest Cheese took place in 2006.

-Glanbia continued to refine its focus, targeting the new and fast-growing ‘nutritional’ foods segment.
+Glanbia continued to refine its focus, targeting the new and fast-growing 'nutritional' foods segment.
 In 2003, the company announced its intention to exit the fresh meat market which was subsequently sold in a management buy-out in 2008.